Paul Pelosi suspect charged with attempting to kidnap House speaker and attempted murder - NewsBreak

 Bullish on a House takeover, GOP's investigative plans on Hunter Biden and others pick up steam

-House Republicans are in active discussions to immediately hit the ground running if they take power on Tuesday and target what has become one of their top priorities: Investigating President Joe Biden’s son.
-On November 9 — the day after the midterm elections — Rep. James Comer of Kentucky,...
+House Republicans are in active discussions to immediately hit the ground running if they take power on Tuesday and target what has become one of their top priorities: Investigating President Joe Biden's son.
+On November 9 -- the day after the midterm elections -- Rep. James Comer of Kentucky, who...

 Suspected Russian trolls use political cartoons to denigrate Democratic candidates as midterms approach